Updated June 2, 2021 Let's talk about the plan.

 Health at Camp

 Hygiene at Pathfinder will be of paramount importance, along with an enhanced health staff and health measures for this unique summer.
+We are fortunate, though, that a year's learning about Covid-19 has proven that transmission of virus is very unlikely through touching surfaces or preparation of meals.

 In-Camp Activity and Tripping